otoolep/questdb.io/docs/crudOperations.md

 sidebar_label: CRUD Operations
 ---

-`LASTEST BY` allows QuestDB developers implement CRUD operations over immutable data store.
+`LASTEST BY` allows QuestDB developers to implement CRUD operations over immutable data stores.
 In this document we will describe each of CRUD operations and how to implement it using `LATEST BY`.

 ## (C)reate

-Create operation in QuestDB appends record to bottom of table.
-If table is partitioned timestamp value determines partition the record is appended to.
-Only last partition can be appended to and attempt to add timestamp in middle of table will result in error.
-When table is not partitioned, records can be added in any timestamp order and table will have only one partition.
+Create operation in QuestDB append records to bottom of a table.
+If the table is partitioned, the `timestamp` value determines partition the record is appended to.
+Only the last partition can be appended to and an attempt to add a timestamp in middle of a table will result in error.
+When a table is not partitioned, records can be added in any timestamp order and the table will only have one partition.

 Lets create table that holds bank balances for customers.